Pathway-Analytics/sst-auth-svelte/packages/web/src/certs/readme.md

 You need to establish a secure local connection otherwise you cannot set cookies.

 Modern browsers (e.g., Chrome since version 58) require the certificate to include a Subject Alternative Name (SAN) field listing the domain.
 The CN alone isn’t sufficient anymore.
+So update the san.cnf with your domain name for CN and DNS.1

 ```bash
 cd packages/web/src/certs